 An Offaly man's invention of a bar stool with an engine brings a new meaning to the phrase drink driving.

 Walsh Island is known for the prowess of its Gaelic footballers but a new invention is sure to put the Offaly village on the international map.
-Noel Duffy has invented a a gift for the drinker who might think he has everything a motorised 50cc bar stool.
+Noel Duffy has invented a gift for the drinker who might think he has everything, a motorised 50cc bar stool.

 Guaranteed to drive you to drink.